drgvszi/Catan/Reports/GameEngineReports/README.md

  - ```player_0``` contains the player identifier for which the information with ```_0``` will be about (and so on)
  - if the dice sum is not seven, ```resourcesToDiscard``` is 0
  - if the dice sum is seven, ```lumber```, ```wool```, ```grain```, ```brick```, ```ore```  are 0
+ ## Discard half of your resource cards if the dice sum is seven and you have eight or more resource cards
 ```
 {
  "gameId": "gameId",